jlapeyre/Symata.jl/README.md

 ### Installing

-*Note* SJulia depends on the Julia SymPy module.
-Currently, if you don't have this, you must comment out the last two modules in `src/SJulia.jl`
+*Note*: SJulia depends on the Julia SymPy module.
+Currently, if you don't have SymPy installed, you must comment out the last two lines loading code in `src/SJulia.jl`.

 SJulia is not a registered module, so it cannot be installed via `Pkg.add`.
 You can load and test SJulia like this